cityofcapetown/ds_code_challenge/README.md

 ### 1. Data Extraction (if applying for a Data Engineering Position)
 Use the [AWS S3 SELECT](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-glacier-select-sql-reference-select.html) command to read in the H3 resolution 8 data from `city-hex-polygons-8-10.geojson`.
 Use the `city-hex-polygons-8.geojson` file to validate your work.

 Please log the time taken to perform the operations described, and within reason, try to optimise latency and computational resources used.
+Please also note the comments above about the nature of the code that we expect.

 ### 2. Initial Data Transformation (if applying for a Data Engineering and/or Science Position)
-Join the file `city-hex-polygons-8.geojson` to the service request dataset, such that each service request is assigned to a single H3 hexagon.
+Join the equivalent of the contents of the file `city-hex-polygons-8.geojson` to the service request dataset, such that each service request is assigned to a single H3 resolution level 8 hexagon.
 Use the `sr_hex.csv` file to validate your work.

 For any requests where the `Latitude` and `Longitude` fields are empty, set the index value to `0`.

 Include logging that lets the executor know how many of the records failed to join, and include a join error threshold above which the script will error out.
+Please motivate why you have selected the error threshold that you have.
 Please also log the time taken to perform the operations described, and within reason, try to optimise latency and computational resources used.

 ### 3. Descriptive Analytic Tasks (if applying for a Data Analyst Position)
 Please use the `sr_hex_truncated.csv` dataset to address the following.

 Please provide the following:
-1. Provide a visual answer to the question "which areas and request types should Electricity concentrate on to reduce the overall volume of their requests".
-2. Provide a working prototype dashboard for monitoring progress in reducing Electricity service request volume per area, and per type.
+1. An answer to the question "In which suburbs should Water and Sanitation concentrate their infrastructure improvement efforts?".
+Please motivate how you related the data provided to infrastructure issues.
+2. Provide a visual mock of a dashboard for the purpose of monitoring progress in applying the insights developed in (1).
+Please provide an explanation as to how the data provided would be used to realise what is contained in your mock.

-An Executive-level person should be able to read this report and follow your analysis without guidance.
+An Executive-level, non-specialist person should be able to read this report and follow your analysis without guidance.

 ### 4. Predictive Analytic Tasks (if applying for a Data Science Position)
-Please use `sr_hex.csv` dataset, only looking at requests from the `Water and Sanitation Services` department.

-Please chose two of the following:
+Using the `sr_hex.csv` dataset, please chose __two__ of the following:
-1. *Time series challenge*: Predict the weekly number of expected service requests per hex for the next 4 weeks.
+1. *Time series challenge*: Predict the weekly number of expected service requests per hex that will be created each week, for the next 4 weeks.
-2. *Introspection challenge*: Reshape the data into number of requests, per type, per hex in the last 12 months.
+2. *Introspection challenge*: Reshape the data into number of requests created, per type, per hex in the last 12 months.
 Chose a particular request type, or group of requests.
 Develop a model that predicts the number of requests of your selected type, using the rest of your data.
 Based upon the model, and any other analysis, determine the drivers of requests of that particular type(s).
-3. *Classification challenge*: Classify a hex as formal, informal or rural based on the data derived from the service request data.
+3. *Classification challenge*: Classify a hex as sparsly or densely populated, solely based on the service request data.
+Provide an explantion as to how you're using the data to perform this classification.
+4. *Anomaly Detection challenge*: Reshape the data into the number of requests created per department, per day.
+Please identify any days in the past 6 months where an anamolous number of requests were created for a particular department.
+Please describe how you would motivate to the director of that department why they should investigate that anamoly.
+Your argument should rely upon the contents of the dataset and/or your anamoly detection model.

 Feel free to use any other data you can find in the public domain, except for task (3).